 I should also mention that most hallucinations involve hearing things.
-Most of the times when people see things it is drug or alcohol induced.
+Most of the time when people see things it is drug or alcohol-induced.
 People with mental illness usually hear things, at least in the early stages.

 We should also mention here that auditory hallucinations caused by mental illness are about the rarest kind of mental illness.
 There is much more depression and anxiety out there than schizophrenia.
 Not all people with schizophrenia are paranoid and not all people with paranoia have schizophrenia.
 Not by a long shot.